-While vitamin and mineral supplements may not enhance your performance, a deficiency likely is to damage it.
+While vitamin and mineral supplements may not enhance your performance, a deficiency is likely to damage it.
 Here's a review of some important nutrients and their food sources to help keep you at the top of your game:

 A variety of vitamins are needed in metabolism.
 These vitamins help to break down food from bigger nutrients, such as carbohydrates and fatty acids, into smaller units that the body can use to turn food into fuel.